 Mortgage or loan repayments

-If your problem relates to a house repossession or mortgage arrears, you should get advice from the Legal Helpline on 1300 366 424 or a financial counsellor as soon as possible.
+If your problem relates to a house repossession or mortgage arrears, get advice from the Legal Helpline on 1300 366 424 or a financial counsellor as soon as possible.
 It is far better to deal with the problem quickly.

 Do not ignore letters or other types of contact from your lender.
 If you receive court documents, get legal advice quickly.